 Manufacturing Periods & Reference Numbers: GMT-Master vs. GMT-Master II

+To simplify the matter, let’s first look at the production years of each watch.
 Unsurprisingly, the Rolex GMT-Master came first, with its official release in 1955.
 As many of you probably already know, the Rolex GMT-Master was built as a tool watch for Pan Am pilots to keep track of two time zones simultaneously as they traveled greater distances across the globe.

-In order to do this, Rolex furnished the GMT-Master with a pair of center hour and minute hands to indicate the local time along with an extra 24-hour hand to display a second time zone by pointing to the 24-hour-marked rotating bezel.
+To do this, Rolex furnished the GMT-Master with a pair of center hour and minute hands to indicate the local time along with an extra 24-hour hand to display a second time zone by pointing to the 24-hour-marked rotating bezel.

 Rolex manufactured four generations of the GMT-Master watch with the following reference numbers and production periods: